The-going/evlproject/content/pipeline/porting/devnotes.md

   checks in `percpu` accessors would detect such context properly too).

-- if we are running over the context of the root stage's event log syncer (`sync_current_stage()`) playing a deferred interrupt, in which case the virtual interrupt disable bit is set, so no CPU migration may occur either.
+- if we are running over the context of the in-band stage's event log syncer (`sync_current_stage()`) playing a deferred interrupt, in which case the virtual interrupt disable bit is set, so no CPU migration may occur either.